Chorded keyboard: History

 Braille (a writing system for the blind) uses either 6 or 8 tactile 'points' from which all letters and numbers are formed.
-When Louis Braille invented it, it was produced with a needle holing successively all needed points in a cardboard sheet.
+When Louis Braille invented it, it was produced by pressing holes into paper using an awl.
 In 1892, Frank Haven Hall, superintendent of the Illinois Institute for the Education of the Blind, created the Hall Braille Writer, which was like a typewriter with 6 keys, one for each dot in a braille cell.
 The Perkins Brailler, first manufactured in 1951, uses a 6-key chord keyboard (plus a spacebar) to produce braille output, and has been very successful as a mass market affordable product.
 Braille, like Baudot, uses a number symbol and a shift symbol, which may be repeated for shift lock, to fit numbers and upper case into the 63 codes that 6 bits offer.

 After World War II, with the arrival of electronics for reading chords and looking in tables of "codes", the postal sorting offices started to research chordic solutions to be able to employ people other than trained and expensive typists.
 In 1954, an important concept was discovered: chordic production is easier to master when the production is done at the release of the keys instead of when they are pressed.

 Researchers at IBM investigated chord keyboards for both typewriters and computer data entry as early as 1959, with the idea that it might be faster than touch-typing if some chords were used to enter whole words or parts of words.
 A 1975 design by IBM Fellow Nat Rochester had 14 keys that were dimpled on the edges as well as the top, so one finger could press two adjacent keys for additional combinations.
 Their results were inconclusive, but research continued until at least 1978.

 Doug Engelbart began experimenting with keysets to use with the mouse in the mid-1960s.
 In a famous 1968 demonstration, Engelbart introduced a computer human interface that included the QWERTY keyboard, a three button mouse, and a five key keyset.
 Engelbart used the keyset with his left hand and the mouse with his right to type text and enter commands.
 The mouse buttons marked selections and confirmed or aborted commands.

 Users in Engelbart's Augmentation Research Center at SRI became proficient with the mouse and keyset.
 In the 1970s the funding Engelbart's group received from the Advanced Research Projects Agency (ARPA) was cut and many key members of Engelbart's team went to work for Xerox PARC where they continued to experiment with the mouse and keyset.
 Keychord sets were used at Xerox PARC in the early 1980s, along with mice, GUIs, on the Xerox Star and Alto workstations.
 A one-button version of the mouse was incorporated into the Apple Macintosh but Steve Jobs decided against incorporating the chorded keyset.